sondosaabed/KhattTech-high-fedality-Midterm/README.md

 - Link to figma style guide: https://www.figma.com/design/kD8cNkavUoBPRhXB3tTeRp/Style-Guide?node-id=0-1&t=IjnVBhe80s7M8t44-1

+- Also find as PDF at file: 2-Style-Guide.pdf

 - This is a design frame includes a complete list of visual elements including:
     - Typography (sizes, weights, and styles)
     - Colors (How foreground colors and background colors interact)